-The General tab is where the Vendor Name, Number and Contact Information are entered, and where other Vendor settings can be managed.
+The General tab is where the Vendor information and other Vendor settings can be managed.

 2) Number - Vendor Number is an open text field that can be populated with the Vendor Number, or any other value that could be used for sorting purposes

 3) Primary Contact - Select, or Create a Primary Contact for this Vendor on this drop-down.
 Click here for more information on Creating Contacts

 4) Contact Information - Enter the Contact Information for the Vendor in these fields.
 The Address information will be displayed on Printed Checks for mailing purposes and are required for Vendors who will be paid using R365 Payments.
 Click here to learn more about R365 Payments

 5) Payment Terms - If the Vendor has specific Payment Terms, you can select them in this drop-down.
 Click here for more information on Payment Terms

 6) Terms Discount Account - For Payment Terms that result in a discount, specify the GL Account where the discounts will post

 7) Inactive checkbox - In the event that your organization drops a Vendor after recording transactions with that Vendor, you will not be able to Delete the Vendor Record.
 You can flag the Vendor as Inactive by checking this checkbox and the Vendor will no longer appear in any 'Select Vendor' drop-downs in the system

 8) Comment - The Vendor Comment box is an open text field and can be used for any purpose.
 The values in this comment box will appear and be sortable on the Vendor List view in Restaurant365